peeterjoot/floatexplorer/README.md

 # CUDA dependencies

 Support for GPU types (e5m2, e4m3, fp16, bf16) has been implemented.
 For string <> float conversions for these types, CUDA support is used if available (rudimentary auto-detection in the makefile.)
-If using Fedora, note that Fedora 42 (latest) is not currently supported by the cuda toolkit.
+CUDA is very specific about which fedora versions are required.
+CUDA 12.9 did not work on any version higher than fedora 41, and CUDA 13 is required for Fedora 42 (latest.)

-The fedora41 installation sequence was something like:
+The fedora42 installation sequence was:

 ```
-sudo dnf config-manager addrepo --from-repofile=https://developer.download.nvidia.com/compute/cuda/repos/fedora41/$(uname -m)/cuda-fedora41.repo
+sudo dnf config-manager addrepo --from-repofile=https://developer.download.nvidia.com/compute/cuda/repos/fedora42/$(uname -m)/cuda-fedora42.repo
 sudo dnf module disable nvidia-driver
-sudo dnf config-manager setopt cuda-fedora41-$(uname -m).exclude=nvidia-driver,nvidia-modprobe,nvidia-persistenced,nvidia-settings,nvidia-libXNVCtrl,nvidia-xconfig
+sudo dnf config-manager setopt cuda-fedora42-$(uname -m).exclude=nvidia-driver,nvidia-modprobe,nvidia-persistenced,nvidia-settings,nvidia-libXNVCtrl,nvidia-xconfig
 sudo dnf -y install cuda-toolkit
-sudo dnf config-manager setopt cuda-fedora41-x86_64.exclude=
+sudo dnf config-manager setopt cuda-fedora42-x86_64.exclude=
 sudo dnf install -y nvidia-driver-cuda --refresh
 ```

-... with some reboots in the mix.
+... with some reboots in the mix, and lots of uninstalls to remove artifacts of having attempted to installed cuda-12.9.

 ## CUDA bugs: